-Shorten Editorial Cycles With Terminology Management and Writer Support
+Shorten Editorial Cycles with Terminology Management and Writer Support

-Editorial Cycle
+Editorial cycle

 /ˌed.əˈtɔːr.i.əl/ /ˈsaɪ.kəl/